Introduction

 Implement Recovery Strategies and Avoid Common Pitfalls

 At RegenCore, many patients wonder how long is recovery after PRP injection, as it can be a journey filled with both hope and challenges.
-To truly maximize the benefits of your treatment, consider these supportive recovery strategies that can help you navigate this process with care and confidence.
+To truly maximize the benefits of your treatment, consider these strategies that can help you navigate this process with care and confidence.

-Rest and Ice: Right after your injection, it’s vital to give your body the rest it needs.
+- Rest and Ice: Right after your injection, it’s vital to give your body the rest it needs.
 Applying ice to the affected area can help reduce swelling and discomfort.
 Experts suggest steering clear of strenuous activities for at least 48 hours.
 This time allows your body to kickstart the healing process effectively, giving you the best chance for a smooth recovery.

-Gradual Return to Activity: Once you’ve had your initial rest, it’s important to ease back into light activities.
+- Gradual Return to Activity: Once you’ve had your initial rest, it’s important to ease back into light activities.
 Listen to your body – if you feel pain, take a step back.
 Typically, by days 4 to 7 after your PRP treatment, you may notice that discomfort starts to fade, allowing you to gently reintroduce movement into your routine.

 Anticipate Recovery Timeline and Expected Results